snltd/SexyMF/README.md

 # Testing

-SexyMF is tested with a custom-written shell test harness in the `tests/` directory.
-I have tentative plans to redo this with a proper test framework.
+SexyMF is BDD tested using [Mocha](http://visionmedia.github.io/mocha/).
+It used to use a custom harness written in shell, which got pretty horrific pretty quickly.
+It's in the history if you want to see how not to write tests.

+There's more info in `test/README.md`.

 # License